geokyr/diploma-thesis/notes.md

 # Notes

 ## To Do
-- Split features into more functions
+- Split features into more experiments and functions
 - Feature selection and feature importance
 - SHAP values
 - Scaling of new features